dweathers/dweathers.github.io/174/sum20-syllabus.md

 BOB: I did (7-1+3 choose 7), like the video said.
 ALICIA: Oh yeah...
 Since we're choosing 3 objects out of 7 with replacement, n=7 and r=3.
 So it's (7-1+3 choose 3), not choose 7.
 BOB: Oh, duh.
 Thanks.*

+### The terms of this syllabus are subject to change fairly and with ample notice as needed.